Jack Payne (footballer, born 1994)

-Jack Payne (born 25 October 1994) is an English professional footballer who plays as a midfielder for Charlton Athletic.
+Jack Payne (born 25 October 1994) is an English professional footballer who plays as a midfielder for EFL League Two club Colchester United.

 He made his professional debut for Southend United in August 2013.
 After three seasons at Southend he joined Huddersfield Town in June 2016.
 Payne had loan spells at Oxford United, Blackburn Rovers and Bradford City, before signing for Lincoln City in July 2019.
-He joined Swindon Town in August 2020, spending two seasons at the Wiltshire club before signing for Charlton Athletic in July 2022.
+He joined Swindon Town in August 2020, spending two seasons at the Wiltshire club before signing for Charlton Athletic in July 2022 and joining Milton Keynes Dons on loan in August 2023.

 Club career

 Southend United

 Payne began his career with Southend United and made his professional debut in a 1–0 defeat against Yeovil Town on 6 August 2013 in the League Cup.
 On 6 September 2014, Payne scored his first goal for Southend United in a 1–1 draw against Oxford United, opening the scoring in the 36th minute before Danny Hylton's equaliser in the second half.
+On 6 February 2016 Payne recorded three assists in the Essex derby as Southend beat Colchester 3-0.

-After an impressive season in which he netted 9 goals in 32 appearances, Payne was voted Southend United's player of the year for the 2015–16 campaign.
+After an impressive season in which he netted 9 goals in 32 appearances, Payne was voted Southend United's Player of the Year for the 2015–16 campaign.